 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 The Michigan Youth Leadership Academy (MiYLA™) provides students, ages 14-15, with the opportunity to develop leadership skills and build positive relationships with law enforcement officers.
 The students spend five days at the Michigan State Police (MSP) Training Academy in Lansing, where they receive instruction from officers from their hometown police department and the MSP.
 MiYLA™ forms a foundation of responsibility, respect and trust, benefitting the students, the law enforcement officers and the community.

 During the academy, students are provided with clothing to wear throughout the week and take home.
 Prior to graduation, students perform a community service project in their hometown, such as a neighborhood clean-up effort or packaging items at a local food pantry.
 A graduation ceremony for each class is held in the hometown and includes representatives from local agencies.

-Students experience physical activity, military drill, water safety, interviewing skills, alcohol and drug awareness, gang awareness, domestic violence awareness, first aid, leadership, public speaking, and other team and character-building exercises.
-The students also tour Michigan State University, the State Capitol, and participate in teambuilding exercises.
+Students experience physical activity, military drill, water safety, interviewing skills, alcohol and drug awareness, gang awareness, domestic violence awareness, first aid, leadership, public speaking, life skills, and other team and character-building exercises.
+The students also tour Michigan State University, the State Capitol, and participate in team-building exercises.

 Students meet with a law enforcement mentor both individually and in a group setting to help strengthen relationships between youth and law enforcement.
 The student to staff mentoring ratio is 3:1.